freeqinc/concactus/README.md

 A python based preprocessor for HTML imports. <br/>
 Simple solution for importing common HTML on multiple pages!

+### Why use this?

+The most lightweight option when it comes to final pages for the web.
+Concactus will actually write the imports to your HTML files.
+This makes the processed files testable locally and avoids having to deal with any server side requests that can potentially slow down your web pages with unnecessary fetch latency.

 ## Demo

 <a href="http://jesseqin.com/concactus/" target="_blank">Click here to view the demo.</a>